chinmayagarwal3007/course-app/README.md

 ## Usage

-1.Register an account or log in if you already have one.
+1. Register an account or log in if you already have one.
-2.Explore the course services available.
+2. Explore the course services available.
-3.Contact the admin for any inquiries or support.
+3. Contact the admin for any inquiries or support.
-4.If you're an admin, log in and access the admin panel to manage course data.
+4. If you're an admin, log in and access the admin panel to manage course data.

-Contributors
+## Contributors

-Chinmay
+- [Chinmay]